Collected: Owl Souvenirs from Around the World

 Thai superstition says that the owl is a cursed, evil, symbol: if one lands on your roof, horrible things will happen.

-In most other countries the owl is much brighter figure, representing intelligence, perspective, wisdom, protection, mystery, power, fortune.
+In most other countries, though, owl symbolism leans a little more positive.
+In most other countries, the owl is much brighter figure, representing intelligence, perspective, wisdom, protection, mystery, power, fortune.
 It seems that only in Thailand does the fowl bring misfortune.

 So, maybe, it’s kind of ironic that my owl collection began in Thailand.